Hawaii County preps for ban on polystyrene food containers

 Hawaii Island's ban on polystyrene — or Styrofoam — food containers goes into effect in less than five months.

-West Hawaii Today reports the Hawaii County Council on Tuesday got an update on an educational program from Recycling Coordinator George Hayducsko, who outlined a schedule to implement administrative rules for the ban.
+The Hawaii County Council on Tuesday got an update on an educational program from Recycling Coordinator George Hayducsko, who outlined a schedule to implement administrative rules for the ban, West Hawaii Today reported .

 The schedule starts with brochures, posters and public hearings and ends with public service announcements before becoming law July 1.